warkensoft/laradmin/UPGRADE.md

 # Upgrade Guide

+## From 2.2.0 to 2.3.0

+The Summernote package has been removed in version 2.3.0 in favour of EasyMDE to be included in future versions.
+Summernote v 0.9 appeared to be broken and also seemed to have broken deps.

+Future versions will prefer integrating EasyMDE for simple, clean, markdown-based text editing.

+New styles and js were included with this version and will need to be published with the following:

+`php artisan vendor:publish --provider="Warkensoft\Laradmin\Provider" --tag=public --force`

 ## From 2.1.0 to 2.2.0

 In this version the dependency on Bootstrap CSS has been removed in favour